George Sanders: All About Eve and beyond

 For his role as the acerbic, cold-blooded theatre critic Addison DeWitt in All About Eve (1950), Sanders won an Academy Award for Best Supporting Actor.

 Sanders was leading man in Black Jack (1950), but was back to supporting-villain roles in I Can Get It for You Wholesale (1951).
 He signed a three-picture deal with Metro-Goldwyn-Mayer where he appeared in The Light Touch (1951) and Ivanhoe (1952), playing Sir Brian de Bois-Guilbert, dying in a duel with Robert Taylor after professing his love for Jewish maiden Rebecca, played by Elizabeth Taylor.
 It was a huge success.

 Sanders went to Italy to appear opposite Ingrid Bergman in Journey to Italy (1954).
 Back in Hollywood, he made several films for MGM: Jupiter's Darling (1955), Moonfleet (1955), The Scarlet Coat (1955), and The King's Thief (1955) (again as Charles II).

 In 1955, Sanders was announced as hosting and occasionally appearing in The Ringmaster, a TV series about the circus.

 Sanders played the lead in Death of a Scoundrel (1956) and the TV series The George Sanders Mystery Theater (1957).

 He worked one last time with Power on Solomon and Sheba (1959); Power died suddenly during filming and was replaced by Yul Brynner.

 In 1960, Sanders ventured into the realm of science fiction/horror, starring in Village of the Damned as a professor who is determined to teach an unusual group of white-haired, glowing-eyed children how to be human.
-The movie was groundbreaking in its use of split- and composite-screen special effects which appeared to show the children's eyes glowing in real time as they used their powers to manipulate the citizens of the village and wreak destruction.